benjamin-glitsos/item-management-system/README.md

 ### Controller-Scala Container

-* Layered architecture: Service, DAO, Middleware and Seeder layers
+* Layered architecture: Routing, Middleware, Validation, Service, DAO, and Seeding layers
 * JSON Schema is used for back-end and front-end validation, and custom properties are used for custom validation messages
 * RESTful API design
 * Strong type-safety by using monads and other Algebraic Data Types